-It is also recommended that you use a wired Ethernet connection if possible because that is a lot more reliable than WiFi.
+I also recommend that you use a wired Ethernet connection if at all possible, because that is a lot more reliable than WiFi.
 I use powerline Ethernet adapters because my router is downstairs, and I work in a spare bedroom upstairs.

 Also ensure that you write down your employer’s IT support telephone number and print off the instructions for how to connect to the company VPN.
-That will save you a lot of stress and wasted time when you are troubleshooting your Internet connection.
+That will save you a lot of stress and wasted time when you troubleshoot your Internet connection.